gleber/erlfu/README.md

 ## Goals ##

-Implement futures/promises framework which allows to chain futures to implement reusable mechanisms like timeouts, authentication, sharding, etc.
+Implement futures/promises framework which allows to chain futures to implement **reusable mechanisms** like timeouts, authentication, sharding, etc.

 Inspired by http://monkey.org/~marius/talks/twittersystems/

+TODO: write more about futures, terminology and possible uses

 ## Roadmap ##